openaustralia/morph/app/views/documentation/tutorial.md

 you will see a new file `data.sqlite`.

 Great job.
-You’ve now writen a scraper to collect data and save it to a database.
+You’ve now written a scraper to collect data and save it to a database.
 It’s time to put your new scraper code on morph.io so you can show the world how cool you are—and so it can take care of running the thing,